-Ms. Breager has been in the domestic violence and sexual assault (DVSA) field for over 12 years.
-She is currently the Criminal Justice Planner for the Alaska Scientific Crime Detection Laboratory, recently transitioning from the Alaska State Troopers as their statewide DVSA Coordinator where she was responsible for providing training and technical assistance in domestic violence, child abuse, sexual assault, and stalking for state and municipal police officers.
-In her current role, she works on special projects for the crime lab, including coordination of the Sexual Assault Kit Initiative.
-Prior, she worked in the survivor advocacy field for several years both in direct service provision and in program management.
-She has bachelors' degrees in Psychology and Sociology, and a master's degree in Public Administration, specializing in Criminology and Criminal Justice from University of Nebraska.
+Ms. Breager has been in the domestic violence and sexual assault (DVSA) field for almost 15 years.
+At the time the SAKI interim report was published and over the life of the SAKI grant, Randi had worked in different capacities within the Department of Public Safety.
+Prior, she worked in the victim advocacy field for several years both in direct service provision and in program management.
+She is currently the Director of Youth Engagement Services for Covenant House Alaska.
+She has bachelor degrees in Psychology and Sociology, and a master degree in Public Administration, specializing in Criminology and Criminal Justice from University of Nebraska.

-Investigator Michael Burkmire, Alaska State Troopers
+Investigator Michael Burkmire, Alaska State Troopers (Retiree)